Last updated on February 27th, 2017

 Lighter reds like Periquita (or Pinot Noir) would also work well with Bacalhau, so if you’re a red drinker, you won’t be held to only drinking white with this dish.
 You’re just looking for a lighter red – one that isn’t too fruity or bold, because you still want to let the fish be the star of the show.

 Here are some options that you might find in your wine store.
 If you can’t find these, ask your local wine expert to suggest something similar.
-You can also buy these wines directly from wine.com, through the links I’ve placed here for you.
+You can also buy these wines directly from Amazon with the links I’ve placed here for you.

 Since Portuguese wines are usually not as easy to find in the store, you may have to ask for recommendations from other countries.
 A light Spanish red like a Tempranillo, or a Pinot Noir from Oregon would be good choices, as would a more acidic white wine like Pinot Blanc or Pinot Grigio.
 Just stay away from heavier, oaky whites and bolder, fruity reds.